Keep your home well protected

 Regular service checks will highlight any issues or faults with the system in a reasonable time frame so they can be isolated and resolved as quickly as possible.

-Poor or irregular maintenance can leave your security system in a faulty state for a long period of time and you may not find out about it until the worst happens while a lengthy breakdown can run the risk of the system ending up beyond repair and needing to be replaced.
+Inadequate or irregular maintenance can leave your security system in a faulty state for a long period and you, may not find out about it until the worst happens while a lengthy breakdown can run the risk of the system ending up beyond repair and needing to be replaced.

 Many things can go wrong during the lifetime of a home or business security system; batteries may need replacing, electrical connections can fail, detectors compromised or alarm bells malfunction.